ygfalcon/Solsniper-zero/README.md

 and starts automatically when using `make start` or `python -m solhunter_zero.main --auto` (or `./start.py` on Unix).

+All bundled Rust code is built during startup by `ensure_rust_components()` in `solhunter_zero/bootstrap_utils.py`.
+When adding new Rust binaries or libraries, extend that helper so the bootstrap process compiles them automatically.

 Install the Rust toolchain if `cargo` isn't available:
 `curl https://sh.rustup.rs -sSf | sh`.
 More details at
 <https://www.rust-lang.org/tools/install>.